rgrrrrrba/rgrrrrrba.github.io/_posts/link/2014-11-29-get-running-fast-on-github-and-bitbucket.md

 	git config --global core.autocrlf true
 	git config --global credential.helper wincred

+Do this to get around long path issues:

+	git config --system core.longpaths true

 Also check this out: <https://help.github.com/articles/set-up-git>

 Looks like password caching is an issue with Cmder's msysgit, but only with non-SSH remote urls.
 If `.git/config` looks like this it shoud use the above keys: